HOW TO BUILD A CAMPFIRE: THE RIGHT WAY

 Okay, okay, let’s get the pyromaniac jokes out of the way now, guys.
 Besides, I’m talking about how to build a campfire here.
 There’s nothing wrong with that unless, like me as a stupid child, you throw bottle rockets into a campfire and see which of your friends turns tail first and runs.

-We’re going to look at how to build a campfire, with an instructional on the importance of a campfire ring and the high art of putting out a campfire.
+We’re going to look at how to make a fire, with an instructional on the importance of a campfire ring and the high art of putting out a camping fire.
 Before we get to it let’s look at the key points of how to build a campfire and fire safety:

 Looking to Learn to Build a Campfire?

 You're in the right place!
 In this guide we will be covering the following:

 The right location is as important as fire building ethics.
 At a minimum we should be going for the following standards and guidelines before learning how to build a fire.